Trafficking Human Beings

 Despite this, the majority of trafficked persons whom La Strada has supported over the past ten years are still young women between the age of 18 and 30 who were trafficked into the sex industry.
 Almost all of them struggled with low-income jobs or unemployment and hoped to find better opportunities abroad.
 Some of them made their own decision to work in prostitution but were deceived about the conditions in which they would work.
 Others were deceived about the work they would have to do abroad.
 Some even did not want to migrate and were kidnapped.
 What they all share is the experience of deceit, violence, coercion and abuse and of being subjected to slavery-like conditions with little or no personal freedom.

 In recent years, however, some changes have occurred in La Strada's services, as offices have started supporting people trafficked into different sectors.
 La Strada Ukraine, for example, assisted a number of women trafficked for forced labour as seamstresses, and in Moldova, a number of cases of men trafficked for construction and agricultural work came to light.
-La Strada Poland faced a number of cases of Moldavian women forced into begging in Poland.
-In the Netherlands, young women from Eastern Europe who come to work as au pairs and experience Dutch culture are exploited for all kinds of domestic labour and La Strada Netherlands identified 46 men who were trafficked to the country in 2008.
+La Strada Poland faced a number of cases of Moldovan women forced into begging in Poland.
+In the Netherlands, young women from Eastern Europe who come to work as au pairs and experience Dutch culture are exploited for all kinds of domestic labour and La Strada Netherlands identifies more trafficked men each year.